rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-1-hierarchy-eq-tree.md

 Defined as such, each hierarchy `H` can be understood to define a tree `T`.

-In order to proof that the transformation from a hierarchy to a tree can be inverted, one needs to recall that, using the concept of abstract properties, a setup of scopes can be formed, and what the properties of these setups are.
+In order to proof that the transformation from a hierarchy to a tree can be inverted, one needs to recall that the concept of abstract properties allows to form a setup of scopes and what the properties of these setups are.

 * No scope is empty since each scope is defined as an open interval `[n,*]`.
 * The setup will hold one scope per node.